msolides-2023/MU5MES01-2023/INSTALL.md

 ## On Linux and Macosx using Anaconda

-Instructions on how to install FEniCS-dolfinx are available https://fenicsproject.org/download/.
+Instructions on how to install FEniCS-dolfinx are available at https://fenicsproject.org/download/.

 We suggest and support the installation method using anaconda.
 Anaconda is a useful package manager for python.